Loading...

 This study conducted a four-wave longitudinal study with repeated measurements and multi-source data to test the proposed theoretical model (N = 311).
 The data were collected at four time points with an interval of approximately two months between each wave.
 In the first wave, a round-robin design was used to measure the initial level of informal leadership status of focal members and the coworker inspiration and envy aroused by focal members, while focal members self-reported their coworker exchange relationship.
 In addition, control variables were collected in the first wave.
 In the second wave, a round-robin design was continued to measure coworker inspiration and envy induced by focal members, and focal members self-reported coworker helping and social undermining behaviors.
 In the third wave, focal members self-reported the received coworker helping and social undermining behaviors, and a round-robin design was synchronously used to measure the informal leadership status of focal members at the third stage.
 Finally, in the fourth wave, a round-robin design was used again to measure the informal leadership status of focal members at the fourth stage.
 Finally, we constructed a latent change score model to examine the theoretical model using Mplus 8.3.

 Empirical results fully supported the proposed theoretical model.
-The findings of the latent change score model indicated that (1) Changes in coworker inspiration and changes in coworker helping behavior mediated the positive effect of initial level of informal leadership behavior on changes in subsequent informal leadership.
-(2) Changes in coworker envy and changes in coworker social undermining behavior mediated the negative effect of initial level of informal leadership behavior on changes in subsequent informal leadership.
-(3) Coworker exchange relationship significantly moderated the positive indirect effect of initial level of informal leadership on changes in subsequent informal leadership, such that the indirect effect was stronger when coworker exchange relationship was higher.
-(4) Coworker exchange relationship significantly moderated the negative indirect effect of initial level of informal leadership on changes in subsequent informal leadership, such that the indirect effect was stronger when coworker exchange relationship was lower.
+The findings of the latent change score model indicated that (1) Changes in coworker inspiration and changes in coworker helping behavior mediated the positive effect of initial level of informal leadership status on changes in subsequent informal leadership status.
+(2) Changes in coworker envy and changes in coworker social undermining behavior mediated the negative effect of initial level of informal leadership status behavior on changes in subsequent informal leadership status.
+(3) Coworker exchange relationship significantly moderated the positive indirect effect of initial level of informal leadership status on changes in subsequent informal leadership status, such that the indirect effect was stronger when coworker exchange relationship was higher.
+(4) Coworker exchange relationship significantly moderated the negative indirect effect of initial level of informal leadership status on changes in subsequent informal leadership status, such that the indirect effect was stronger when coworker exchange relationship was lower.
 The results indicated that coworker exchange relationship plays a critical moderating role in the dual-path evolution of informal leadership status: when the level of coworker exchange relationship is high, the initial level of informal leadership status is more likely to trigger an increase in coworkers’ inspiration and subsequent helping behaviors, which in turn drives the further enhancement of informal leadership status in subsequent stages.
 In contrast, when the level of coworker exchange relationship is low, the initial informal leadership status tends to induce a rise in coworkers’ envy emotions and subsequent social undermining behaviors, ultimately leading to the erosion of informal leadership status in the following stages.

 Depletion or fulfillment?
 The double-edged sword effect of leader humor on leader interpersonal deviance